 Here’s the equivalent Ucas points for the BTEC qualification.

 To find out more, visit our Ucas points guide.

-Assessments: whereas A-levels are assessed mainly through exams at the end of Year 13, BTECs are assessed via regular coursework and projects throughout the course.
-If you know you don't excel in exam conditions, BTECs can relieve this pressure, spreading out the work that dictates your final grade.
+Assessments: whereas A-levels are assessed mainly through exams at the end of Year 13, Btecs are assessed via regular coursework and projects throughout the course, as well as some externally marked tests.
+If you know you don't excel in exam conditions, Btecs can relieve this pressure, spreading out the work that dictates your final grade.

 Practical experience: when applying to university, you'll need to demonstrate your passion for the field you wish to study.
 The benefit of Btecs is that you automatically gain the practical experience to show this, as part of your course.